shoelace-style/shoelace/source/docs/utilities.md

 ### Text Utilities

-Text utility classes can be applied to change an element’s text.
+Text utility classes can be applied to change the appearance of text.

 <table class="table">
   <thead>